-2.2.3.
+- 2.2.3.
 Adult Fish.
-During the primary adult fish passage period (March 01 through November), daytime spill will be limited to 75 kcfs from July 01 through August whenever possible (see also 2.2.2.).
-Normally, this restriction will be from one hour before sunrise to one half hour after sunset (Table BON-6).
-However, during that portion of the sockeye run that occurs between July 01 and August 15, the cap will apply until one hour after sunset.

-2.2.3.1.
-From September 1 through November 30, and March 1 to the beginning of spill for juvenile fish passage in early April, provide spill from bays 1 and 18 with each spill gate open 6".
+To reduce adult fallback from June 16 through August, daytime spill will be limited 100 kcfs or less whenever powerhouse one is in operation (see also 2.2.2.).
+Normally, this restriction will be from one hour before sunrise to one half hour after sunset (Table BON-5).
+During that portion of the sockeye run that occurs between June 16 through July 15, the cap will apply until one hour after sunset only when powerhouse one is in operation. - 2.2.3.1.
+From September 1 through November 30, and from March 1 to the beginning of spill for juvenile fish passage in early April, provide spill from bays 1 and 18 with each spill gate open 6".
 From December 1 through February 28, spill only from the bay(s) that are adjacent to an operating fishway entrance with each spill gate open 6".
-Spill for these periods will occur during daylight hours, as indicated in Table BON-6.
+Spill for these periods will occur during daylight hours, as indicated in Table BON-5.